Where Some Ideas Are Stranger Than Others...

 Many authors of what they feel is "lesbian fiction" will be deeply offended by both of these definitions.
 They may or may not consider themselves "cutting edge," "brave," or even "transgressive."
 And indeed, to speak positively about women at all, let alone women-identified-women in anything let alone fiction is these things, at least to a non-threatening degree.
 It seems to me that many such authors have become skilled at deploying certain tropes that are titillating for the audience most publishers are really selling to: men.
 Heterosexual men, to be precise, in the Jeffreys sense of the term.
 It's a remarkable, but unsurprising, irony that mainstream lesbian fiction is apparently not for lesbians.
 The representation of lesbians on film and on screen is for the same audience.
 If it were otherwise, they would not practically all be selected to look as feminine as possible.

 There is a certain logic to this.
 Women, heterosexual or no, are disproportionately poor, and somehow these books are always acutely expensive.
 On average they make a ten dollar Stephen King opus look cheap.
 The point here being that the publishers find a way to print that opus for a cover price of ten dollars, not that Stephen King is a lousy writer.
 Ah, but Steven King is very popular, the publisher can expect to sell loads of his books.
 So the economic argument goes, while quietly eliding the intensive flogging of Stephen King's books, or any mainstream book via advertising, author tours, and so on.
-Aspects of encouraging book sales generally explicitly denied any book that challenges teh status quo, let alone lesbian fiction.
+These means of encouraging book sales are generally denied to any book that challenges the status quo, let alone lesbian fiction.
+This was a key reason that Feminists founded their own presses during the 1970s and 1980s.